 A broad range of styles

-Those travelling around the world for interviews should be prepared to encounter a wide range of interviewing styles, as did Steven Spallone, today an associate professor of mathematics at the Indian Institute of Science Education and Research (IISER) in Pune.
+Those traveling around the world for interviews should be prepared to encounter a wide range of interviewing styles, as did Steven Spallone, today an associate professor of mathematics at the Indian Institute of Science Education and Research (IISER) in Pune.
 Spallone, who is originally from the United States, interviewed for an assistant professorship at the University of Georgia in Athens in the United States as well as a lectureship at the University of East Anglia (UEA) in the United Kingdom.
 “At the University of Georgia, there was no formal interview; I spent a day with various members of the math department, and all the questions were mostly informal.”
 The most formal part of the interview was lunch, he writes.
 His experience in India was similarly relaxed.
 The interview only took about half an hour, although this was in addition to an hour-long talk he had given on a previous visit.
 “The questions were pretty straightforward: How would students understand your accent?
 What projects would you work on with students?
 What frustrates you the most about India?”

 In contrast, at UEA, Spallone “gave a 20-minute presentation and sat for an extremely formal 45-minute interview. … There were questions about my ability to get funds, questions about … collaboration ideas for various categories of collaborators (undergrad, grad, postdoc, colleagues, mathematicians around England), and questions about how I would structure a course,” he writes.